xuezzou/Rebuild-My-Professor/Tags-Prediction/README.md

 ### Final Model
 [Colab Notebook](https://github.com/xuezzou/Rebuild-My-Professor/blob/main/Tags-Prediction/Tag_Classification_with_BiLSTM%2BCNN.ipynb)

 We picked self-trained Word2Vec word embedding together with BiLSTM with CNN using binary cross entropy as loss function as our final model.
+It reached an average validation accuracy of 0.8275, recall of 0.7702, and an average f1-score of 0.7795.